ImdadMiran17/Active-Directory-Project/README.md

 ![](https://raw.githubusercontent.com/ImdadMiran17/Active-Directory-Project/refs/heads/main/screenshots%20ad%20project/Screenshot%202025-02-25%20214526.png)

 Now we should check if the IP settings are applied.
 Open cmd and run `ipconfig` command.
 Check if it's the same IP address that you have set earlier.
 Also, check if the DNS server is working.
+Run `ping` command on `google.com`.

 ![](https://raw.githubusercontent.com/ImdadMiran17/Active-Directory-Project/refs/heads/main/screenshots%20ad%20project/Screenshot%202025-02-25%20214744.png)